QualiTorque/qualitorque.github.io/docs/environment-as-code/environment-as-code-yaml.md

 title: The Environment YAML
 ---

 Torque environments are executions of a Torque blueprint, launched for a specific business purpose.
-Environments can be launched using the Enviornment as code YAML for teams practicing GitOps, or using the Torque self-service portal.
+Environments can be launched using the Environment as code YAML for teams practicing GitOps, or using the Torque self-service portal.

 :::tip__Note__
-Environments are written in YAML files that reside in a __/enviornments__ folder within a source control repository onboarded to Torque (the folder name is case-sensitive and must be "environments").
-Environments kept in the  __/enviornments__  folder must be of type ".yaml" and not ".yml" to be used in Torque.
+Environments are written in YAML files that reside in a __/environments__ folder within a source control repository onboarded to Torque (the folder name is case-sensitive and must be "environments").
+Environments kept in the  __/environments__  folder must be of type ".yaml" and not ".yml" to be used in Torque.
 :::

 When environments are being launched from the Torque self-service portal, the environment YAML will be "stored in Torque" and it will be possible to download it and save it in Git when needed.